 - How should members handle disagreements in a multidisciplinary team?

-Some resource allocation issues form great bioethics essay topics.
+Some resource allocation issues form great bioethics essay topics for any type of assignment, from a short essay to a biology dissertation.
 These include:

 - What should guide rationing decisions?

 - Are triage decisions guided by ethical criteria?

 - Discuss the major macro-allocation concerns